Metformin may be one of the cheapest and most underused weight loss medications out there.

 #1.
 You need to make sure you are on the right dose

-We will discuss dose below, but for now just realize that in order for the medication to be effective you need to be taking enough of it.
+We will discuss the dose below, but for now, just realize that in order for the medication to be effective you need to be taking enough of it.

 Taking a small dose of 500mg per day and hoping for the best is not a good approach.

 #2.
-You should never use metformin as monotherapy for weight loss.
+You should never use metformin as a monotherapy for weight loss.